 Generalized PCT defect (Fanconi syndrome)

-- Cystinosis, Wilson disease – most common causes
+- Cystinosis, Wilson disease – the most common causes.

 Type 3 RTA: